-Guidelines for mineral nomenclature recommended by the Commission on New Minerals and Mineral Names (CNMMN) of the International Mineralogical Association were summarized by Nickel & Mandarino (1987-1989) and published in most of the international mineralogical journals.
-One aspect of mineral nomenclature not covered in the guidelines is the question of how members of solid-solution series should be named.
-This matter was initially discussed by the Nomenclature Subcommittee of the CNMMN, and the recommendations of that body were subsequently considered and modified by the full CNMMN membership.
+GUIDELINES for mineral nomenclature recommended by the Commission on New Minerals and Mineral Names (CNMMN) of the International Mineralogical Association were summarised by Nickel and Mandarino (1987-1989) and published in most of the international mineralogical journals.

+One aspect of mineral nomenclature that was not covered in the guidelines was the question of how members of solid-solution series should be named.
+This matter was initially discussed by the Nomenclature Subcommittee of the CNMMN, and the recommendations of that body were susequently considered and modified by the full CNMMN membership.
 These deliberations culminated in a general consensus that is embodied in this paper.
-Although similar to brief recommendations published by the Commission on New Minerals and Mineral Names of the All-Union Mineralogical Society of the USSR Academy of Sciences [Zap.
+Although similar to brief recommendations published by the Commission on New Minerals and Minerals Names of the All-Union Mineralogical Society of the USSR Academy of Sciences (Zap.
 Vses.
-Mineral.
-Obshchest.
-106 (1977), 686-688], it is considered appropriate to publish this paper because it covers the subject more comprehensively and because it has the approval of the CNMMN.
+Min.
+Obshch.
+106 (1977), 686-8), it is considered appropriate to publish this paper because it covers the subject more comprehensively and because it has the approval of the CNMMN.